 A number of parishes provide Marriage Preparation courses , which are open to all and these are listed on our marriage prep central list

-There are also a number of experienced providers used by parishes, who are delivering online marriage preparation.
+There are also a number of experienced providers used by parishes, who are delivering online and face to face marriage preparation.
 We recommend that you discuss this option and agree the provider with your priest.
 A certificate of attendance is provided for parish records.

-It is worth bearing in mind that Canon Law normally requires a minimum of six months notification for marriage, though some diocese will require longer.
-This guidance is designed to provide a brief overview of the process and to avoid problems further down the line.
+It is worth bearing in mind that undertaking careful preparation for marriage and gathering the necessary documentation takes time.
+Therefore, contact should be made with the local parish priest at least six months before the intended wedding date.
+The guidance below is designed to provide a brief overview of the process and to avoid problems further down the line.

 Firstly, go and see the priest where you live before you make any arrangements for the wedding reception.
 He will explain what you have to do, the paperwork that needs to be completed and agree the marriage preparation resource.